beakerbrowser/beaker-browser.gitbook.io/apis/beaker.hyperdrive.md

 ### beaker.hyperdrive.mount\(url, mount\[, opts\]\)

-Create a mount on the drive to some other drive. \(Mounts are like symlinks that work across Hyperdrives.\) Note: we know, we know, the argument order is the opposite of symlink.
+Create a mount on the drive to some other drive. \(Mounts are like symlinks that work across hyperdrives.\) Note: we know, we know, the argument order is the opposite of symlink.

 * **url** String.
 Where to place the mount.
 * **mount** String\|Object\|Hyperdrive.
 The drive to mount.
 If a String or Hyperdrive, acts as the key attribute.